 Hold up: Not all businesses can implement job rotations successfully.
 Take a look at these job workplace program cons.

 When an employee takes on a new role, they don’t magically have their new responsibilities down pat.
 There’s a learning curve.

 Employees might need training to do their new job, which can be costly (we’re talking thousands of dollars) and time-consuming (hours and hours).
 According to the Association for Talent Development, these are the averages for training employees:

 Although you may not need to spend quite that much money and time on a lateral shift, you should still consider it.

 Some employees might not want to rotate jobs.
 An employee who is comfortable and successful in their current position may worry another employee would mess up their process.

-You might have some employees who excel at their job but aren’t willing to learn new things.
+You might have some employees who excel at their jobs and aren’t willing to learn new things unrelated to those jobs.
 And, you could see employees who are stressed out at the prospect of changing their jobs.

 3. It won’t fix all your problems

 Job rotation programs aren’t guaranteed to increase employee engagement, so don’t put all your eggs in one basket.
-If your employees are disengaged at your business, it could be because of other factors.
+Disengagement could be due to other factors.